dustinjoe/Deepfakes-Audio-Materials/README.md

 ## Introduction

 ### Key Concepts
-Voice Verification: an innovative biometric technology that allows you to use your unique voiceprint to access your accounts when you call Wells Fargo.
+Voice Verification: the biometric technology that allows you to use your unique voiceprint to access your accounts when you access your services like bank accounts.
 Voice Verification is simple because it makes your voice your password (https://www.wellsfargo.com/privacy-security/voice-verification/).
 Verification outputs a binary result of whether the voice belongs to the speaker of not.
 If you need to know exactly who the speaker is, that would refer to the concept of 'voice identification'.

 Voice Conversion: modify the speech of a source speaker and output speech sound like that of another target speaker without changing the original linguistic information.
 Oh you can simply regard it as a style transfer on audio.